Oil Red O Stain, Isopropanol

 APPLICATION:

-Newcomer Supply Oil Red O Stain, Isopropanol procedure, classified as a physical staining method, is used for identification of fat/lipid in frozen sections.
+Newcomer Supply Oil Red O (ORO) Stain, Isopropanol procedure, classified as a physical staining method, is used for identification of fat/lipid in frozen sections.

 METHOD: